ykhr53/new-bmo/README.md

 ## Environment Variables

-Before you build/deploy the CDK package, you need to specify a target accoun id and region.
+Before you build/deploy the CDK package, you need to specify a target account id and a region.

 ```
 export CDK_DEPLOY_ACCOUNT=<AWS ACCOUNT ID>